 Every once in a while we have a unique success story that makes all that hard work worth it.

 We’ve never expected big monumental experiences.
 This magic moment where Todd remembers Aaron and thinks enough of him to want to introduce him to his children–that’s big enough.

-This is my 50th post.
-I hope you will check out a couple of the other articles and share your thoughts.
+I hope you will check out a couple of the other blog articles and share your thoughts.

-Do you have any experiences to share?
+Do you have any community experiences to share?
 Any magic moments?